apulbere/apulbere.github.io/_posts/2020-08-31-java-sealed-class.md

 Next advantage is about __restricting the use of a superclass or interface__.
 Some people already struggled with [similar](https://stackoverflow.com/questions/451182/stopping-inheritance-without-using-final){:target="_blank"} problem in the past and came with rather wacky solutions (e.g. _Do not inherit, please_).

 It's especially useful when the API knows how to deal only with a set of predefined subclasses.
-Moreover, the developer doesn't have to do defensive programming, like we saw in previous example.
+Moreover, the developer doesn't have to do defensive programming, as we saw in the previous example.

 ### Restrictions

-If an interface is declared as sealed we cannot use it as lambda expression or create an anonymous class.
-Like `final`, `sealed` property and its list of permitted subtypes, are defined in the classfile so that it can be enforced at runtime:
+If an interface is declared as sealed we cannot use it as a lambda expression or create an anonymous class.
+Like `final`, `sealed` property and its list of permitted subtypes, are defined in the class file so that it can be enforced at runtime:

 ```java
 public sealed interface Period permits Hour, Day, Week, Month {